anshali15634/-Software-Enhancement-and-Refactoring-of-a-Classic-Brick-Breaker-Game/README.md

 ## **Modified Java Classes:**
 _Note: Any Runnable() functions and EventHandler<ActionEvent>() in all classes were replaced with lambda expressions._
 **- Main Class (renamed as Controller class since the MVC pattern was implemented)**
-*     - Magic numbers avoided by adding NORMAL_PADDLE_WIDTH and SHORT_PADDLE_WIDTH static final class variables.
+- Magic numbers avoided by adding NORMAL_PADDLE_WIDTH and SHORT_PADDLE_WIDTH static final class variables.
-*     - isGoldStauts renamed as isGoldStats, sceneHeigt renamed as sceneHeight, and variables and functions with the word
-*       colide in it was renamed to collide for clarity.
+- isGoldStauts renamed as isGoldStats, sceneHeigt renamed as sceneHeight, and variables and functions with the word colide in it was renamed to collide for clarity.
-*     - Variables relating to paddle (breakWidth, breakHeight, halfBreakWidth, xBreak, yBreak, etc) renamed to paddleWidth,
-*        paddleHeight, halfPaddleWidth, xPaddle, yPaddle,etc because the word "break" was ambiguous, it was hard to identify
-*        that these variables were related to the paddle's game state.
+- Variables relating to paddle (breakWidth, breakHeight, halfBreakWidth, xBreak, yBreak, etc) renamed to paddleWidth, paddleHeight, halfPaddleWidth, xPaddle, yPaddle,etc because the word "break" was ambiguous, it was hard to identify that these variables were related to the paddle's game state.
-*     - chocos array renamed as bonusArray - the name chocos can easily be mistaken as storing the choco blocks.
+- chocos array renamed as bonusArray - the name chocos can easily be mistaken as storing the choco blocks.
-*     - choco was also renamed as bonus1, as new bonuses are to be introduced.
+- choco was also renamed as bonus1, as new bonuses are to be introduced.
-*     - Unused variables like v and oldXBreak were removed.
+- Unused variables like v and oldXBreak were removed.
-*     - New buttons (Exit, Load, About) were introduced and their actions were defined in the start() function.
+- New buttons (Exit, Load, About) were introduced and their actions were defined in the start() function.
-*     - vX and vY control the speed of the ball (both stored 1).
+- vX and vY control the speed of the ball (both stored 1).
 The speed value was increased.
-*     - New scenes were added to the start() function for the new page that displayed the game instructions.
+- New scenes were added to the start() function for the new page that displayed the game instructions.
-*     - New flags were introduced to change game background for the game start menu page and for the new game page.
+- New flags were introduced to change game background for the game start menu page and for the new game page.
-*     - in method handle(), the sleepTime was set to 0, because when invert bonus is caught by paddle, it causes a lag in
-*       inverting the controls.
+- in method handle(), the sleepTime was set to 0, because when invert bonus is caught by paddle, it causes a lag in inverting the controls.
-*         - ballRadius's scope was changed from private to public final static, as the altered method checkHitToBlock() in
-*           the Block class uses ballRadius to calculate more accurate ball-block collisions.
+- ballRadius's scope was changed from private to public final static, as the altered method checkHitToBlock() in the Block class uses ballRadius to calculate more accurate ball-block collisions.
-*         - According to Bob's Concise Coding Conventions, it should be possible to see the whole method from start to finish
+- According to Bob's Concise Coding Conventions, it should be possible to see the whole method from start to finish without scrolling.
-*           without scrolling.
 This was not the case for methods setPhysicsToBall(), saveGame(), loadGame() and onUpdate().
-*         - Therefore they were refactored, and have helper methods introduced to make the methods more modular and easier to
+- Therefore they were refactored, and have helper methods introduced to make the methods more modular and easier to understand.- method setPhysicsToBall() has helper methods moveBall(), handleBallYBoundaries(), handleBallPaddleCollision(), handleBallXBoundaries(), handleBallWallCollisions() and handleBallBlockCollision().
+They are used to make the method setPhysicsToBall() more maintainable and easy to read.
+Each helper method is responsible for a specific aspect of the ball's behavior.
-*           understand.
-*             - method setPhysicsToBall() has helper methods moveBall(), handleBallYBoundaries(), handleBallPaddleCollision(),
-*               handleBallXBoundaries(), handleBallWallCollisions() and handleBallBlockCollision().
-They are used to make the
-*               method setPhysicsToBall() more maintainable and easy to read.
-Each helper method is responsible for a specific
-*               aspect of the ball's behavior.
-*             - method saveGame() has helper methods saveGameInfo(), saveBlockInfo() and closeOutputStream().
+  - method saveGame() has helper methods saveGameInfo(), saveBlockInfo() and closeOutputStream().
-*             - method loadGame() has helper methods copyGameInfo() and copyBlockInfo().
+  - method loadGame() has helper methods copyGameInfo() and copyBlockInfo().
-*             - method onUpdate() has helper methods handleBlockHit() and handleBlockType().
+  - method onUpdate() has helper methods handleBlockHit() and handleBlockType().
-*       - As there were multiple duplicate blocks of code for starting the game engine, a function startEngine() was introduced
-*         and utilised throughout the start() function.
+- As there were multiple duplicate blocks of code for starting the game engine, a function startEngine() was introduced and utilised throughout the start() function.
-*       - functions setSavePaths() and checkForDDrive() was introduced to save the game state into directory as per user's storage facilities.
+- functions setSavePaths() and checkForDDrive() was introduced to save the game state into directory as per user's storage facilities.
-*       - new logic for the bullet-block collisions from the gun paddle was added into the onUpdate() function.
+- new logic for the bullet-block collisions from the gun paddle was added into the onUpdate() function.
-*       - function handle() modified to include new functionalities of the paddle (down arrow key to activate gun paddle, up
-*         arrow key to shoot), and the pause feature (spacebar).
+- function handle() modified to include new functionalities of the paddle (down arrow key to activate gun paddle, up arrow key to shoot), and the pause feature (spacebar).
-*       - function togglePause() added to pause game engine and display pause label "Game Paused :)".
+- function togglePause() added to pause game engine and display pause label "Game Paused :)".
-*       - initPaddle() function was modified to include the changing of the paddle width
-*         (if the paddle caught the short power)
+- initPaddle() function was modified to include the changing of the paddle width (if the paddle caught the short power)
-*       - initBoard() was shortened considerably by modularising it into two functions: generateBlockType() which would generate
-*         a random block type and using the BlockFactory's createBlock() method to create the block.
+- initBoard() was shortened considerably by modularising it into two functions: generateBlockType() which would generate a random block type and using the BlockFactory's createBlock() method to create the block.
-*       - new function initMeter() was introduced to initialize the meter which keeps track of how many gun shots the player has left.
+- new function initMeter() was introduced to initialize the meter which keeps track of how many gun shots the player has left.
-*       - initBullet() was introduced to initialize bullets whenever the gun paddle was activated.
+- initBullet() was introduced to initialize bullets whenever the gun paddle was activated.
-*       - functions nextLevel() and restartGame() had similar code, so the duplicate code was modularised into a function called
-*         resetFlags() and called into both functions.
+- functions nextLevel() and restartGame() had similar code, so the duplicate code was modularised into a function called resetFlags() and called into both functions.
 As resetFlags dealt with altering the game state, it was moved to the Model class.
-*

 **- MVC pattern refactoring in the Main Class:**
 - Variables relating to game state like level, collide flags, sceneWidth, sceneHeight, ball (and its related variables), isGoldStats, isExistHeartBlock, ballRadius, destroyedBlockCount, speed variables (vX and vY), heart, score, time-related variables, engine and arrays for  blocks, bonuses (powers) were shifted to the Model class as they were related to the game state.
 Private variables were encapsulated using get set functions if they were to be used in other classes.
 - Class variables like LEFT, RIGHT remained in the Main (now Controller) class as they related to user input.
 - Class variables like NO_HIT, HIT_RIGHT, etc were moved to the Block class as they are related to the block's game state.
 - for the buttons, a class GameButton was introduced to reduce the amount of duplicated code for initializing the buttons (setting positions, images, dimensions each of the five buttons).
 The initialized buttons were moved to the View class as they dealt with the user interface.
 - As there were multiple blocks of code for setVisible() for all the game objects in the start screen (game buttons and gameplay objects like ball, paddle, blocks), two functions were implemented: setVisibleGameObjects() and setNotVisibleGameObjects() to modularise the code.
 The functions were then moved to the View class as they dealt with the user interface.
 - original move() function modularised by introducing a movePaddle() function which dealt with the altering the paddle's variables.
 This movePaddle() function was then moved to the Model class as it dealt with paddle game logic and also included the paddle invert power logic.
 - onUpdate() function had multiple responsibilities, updating the score and heart labels, checking for collisions and handling any block hits.
 Therefore helper methods were introduced to make the function more readable
 and modular: handleBlockType(), checkHitToBlock() and handleBlockHit().
   -  checkHitToBlock() dealt with game logic so it was moved to the Model class
   - handleBlockHit() function dealt with the Score class, since it had to interact with another class (Score) it was left in the Controller class.
   - handleBlockType() was interacting with the Power class (previously called Bonus class) so it was left in the Controller class as well.
   - onPhysicsUpdate() was modified to include the new powers (previously called bonuses).
 Although this is game logic and has to be in the Model class, it is interacting with multiple classes (View and Score) therefore it was not moved out of the Controller class.

 **- GameEngine Class:**
   - Since GameEngine is only used once in the Main class, it was converted to a _singleton_ class.
 The getInstance method